WeConnectArchive/WeWorkSandbox-wem2k-server/README.md

 expects.

 * `responseGenerator`: This is the URL of a server which can generate default responses for the server that WeM2K Server is mocking out.
-If a reponse genertor is not provided the server will not permit any unmocked calls.
+If a response generator is not provided the server will not permit any unmocked calls.
 * `serverConfig`: This is the path to a file which configures how the server controls responses.
      This file uses [nock](http://www.github.com/nock/nock) syntax to control how the WeM2K server responds with two modifications which we will explain below.